DragHem/DragHem/README.md

 ### What I'm doing now?
 - I'm studying at Politechnika Wrocławska 📚
-- I'm a member of the JavaScript bootcamp 🔒
 - I'm learning o wide range of webtechnologies 🤯
 - I'm looking for IT internship to get my first experiance